Tigers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Lorenzen will attempt to shut down Thairo Estrada and the San Francisco Giants when they square off against his Detroit Tigers on Saturday at 1:10 PM ET.
+Matthew Boyd will start for the Detroit Tigers looking to slow down J.D.
+Davis and the San Francisco Giants on Sunday at 1:10 PM ET.

-The Tigers are +125 moneyline underdogs for this matchup with the Giants (-155).
-An 8.5-run over/under is set for this game.
+The Giants are listed as -150 moneyline favorites for this matchup with the Tigers (+125).
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.